 CYBATHLON 2024: Two new disciplines and a new event format for a world without barriers

 The third edition of ETH Zurich’s CYBATHLON will take place from 25 to 27 October 2024.
 160 international teams from the worlds of academia and industry will compete in a global competition.
 "Compared to the rules for the 2016 and 2020 editions, we are incorporating a greater degree of unpredictability and a wider spectrum of tasks into the 2024 tasks", says Roland Sigrist, Head of CYBATHLON.
-For example, prior to the race, the wheelchair pilots will not know the order in which they will encounter steps of differing heights and must react to the situation in the heat of the moment.
+For example, before the race, wheelchair pilots will not know the order in which they will encounter steps of differing heights and must react to the situation in the heat of the moment.
 This requires the international teams to develop even more robust, functional and dynamic assistive technologies for people with disabilities.
 Based on this, the organisers promise increased acceptance of new user technologies.

 A flexible, inclusive and sustainable event format

-CYBATHLON has also taken an innovative approach in regard to the event format.
+CYBATHLON has also taken an innovative approach regarding the event format.
 “We learned a great deal during the execution of the CYBATHLON 2020 Global Edition.
-We are using this understanding of how to carry out a decentralised, global event and competition in order to make CYBATHLON more inclusive, more sustainable and more flexible,” says Roland Sigrist.
+We are using this understanding of how to carry out a decentralised, global event and competition to make CYBATHLON more inclusive, more sustainable and more flexible,” says Roland Sigrist.
 CYBATHLON 2024 will be held at the Arena Schluefweg in Kloten.
 However, the organisers are also giving the teams the option to organise their own local CYBATHLON hub and to take part in the competition in this way instead.
-“On the one hand, given the global nature of the event, it allows us to respond in a flexible way in a pandemic situation or similar circumstances, and on the other, it helps us to make our desired contribution to sustainability and inclusion.
+“On the one hand, given the global nature of the event, it allows us to respond flexibly in a pandemic situation or similar circumstances, and on the other, it helps us to make our desired contribution to sustainability and inclusion.
 Anyone who is unable to travel to Zurich or does not wish to do so can start at home in front of a local audience,” explains Sigrist.
 Over the next three years, in the run-up to 2024, competitions will be presented in this form at various national and international CYBATHLON events.

 Two new disciplines added to CYBATHLON